Halloween Havoc (2000): Event

 The opening match of the show was a three-way dance for the WCW World Tag Team Championship.
-This match saw the champions The Natural Born Thrillers (Mark Jindrak and Sean O'Haire) defeated The Filthy Animals (Billy Kidman and Rey Misterio, Jr.) (with Konnan) and The Boogie Knights (Disqo and Alex Wright).
+This match saw the champions The Natural Born Thrillers (Mark Jindrak and Sean O'Haire) defeated The Filthy Animals (Billy Kidman and Rey Misterio Jr.) (with Konnan) and The Boogie Knights (Disqo and Alex Wright).
 Mysterio hit the springboard legdrop on Inferno, which enabled O’Haire to hit a Swanton on Inferno and pick up the pinfall victory.

 The second match was for the WCW Hardcore Championship.
 This match saw Reno defeat Sgt.
 AWOL to retain the title.
 Reno hit the Roll of the Dice onto the announce table to pick up the victory.
 Following the match, Reno continued his assault.
 As the fighting moved to the backstage area, The Misfits In Action (Lt.
 Loco and Cpl.
 Cajun) and The Perfect Event (Shawn Stasiak and Chuck Palumbo) both got involved.
 This led to an impromptu match that saw The Misfits In Action defeat The Perfect Event after Loco hit a Tornado DDT on Palumbo.

 The next match was scheduled to be a mixed tag-team match between The Filthy Animals (Konnan and Tygress) and Shane Douglas and Torrie Wilson.
+Torrie dressed as Wonder Woman for the match.
 Before the match, Douglas came out and challenged Tygress to come out alone due to the shape Konnan would be in following his match earlier in the evening.
 Although she first did come out alone, Konnan eventually came out and hit a double facebuster on Douglas to pick up the victory.

 The following match was a First Blood DNA match between David Flair and Buff Bagwell.
-Flair, on his way to the ring, brought a DNA testing kit with him which he left on the announcer’s table.
+Flair, on his way to the ring, brought a DNA testing kit with him which he left on the announcer's table.
 Bagwell picked up the victory after hitting a Buff Blockbuster followed by a chair shot on Flair.
 After the match, Lex Luger made his surprise return after 5 months away.
 Luger appeared to be coming out to help Bagwell, however he then turned his back on him by pushing him into the ring post, causing him to bleed from the mouth.
 Flair grabbed his DNA kit and used it to collect blood from Bagwell.

 The next match saw the WCW Cruiserweight Champion Mike Sanders face off against WCW Commissioner Ernest Miller in a non-title kickboxing match.
 Following the second round, Shane Douglas appeared at ringside which led to Miller fighting with him.
 While the two fought on the outside of the ring, Miller lost the match via countout.
 Sanders thus became the new commissioner of WCW.